K-PaaS/application-platform-guide-eng/user_guide/development_platform/public_api.md

   ※ In the case of [7.2.1.2.
 Incheon Metropolitan City Cultural Event], the service key is applied directly to the API service provider, so unlike the application of the service key on the public data portal, there is no waiting period and approval is automatically approved, so it can be used immediately.

 ##### <div id='53'></div> 7.3.2 Obtain Naver Open API Service Key
 [2.2.1.
 Naver Map], [2.2.2.
 Naver address-to-coordinate translation], [2.2.3.
-Naver Search] In order to get API service key, you must be logged in with Naver ID.
-Access to [Naver Developer Center's Open API Page](http://developer.naver.com/wiki/pages/OpenAPI) and login with naver ID  or sign in.<br>
+Naver Search] To get the API service key, you must be logged in with Naver ID.
+Access to [Naver Developer Center's Open API Page](http://developer.naver.com/wiki/pages/OpenAPI) and log in with Naver ID  or sign in.<br>

   1. Sign in and Login<br>
   ![7-3-2-0]<br>